Troop 1607

 Troop 1607 is year-round, rain-or-shine, and highly active.

-Our weekly Monday night meetings are when the scouts learn and practice their skills, prepare for upcoming trips, and socialize.
+The weekly Monday night meetings are when the we learn and practice our skills, prepare for upcoming trips, and socialize.

 We have overnight outings every month.
 September through June, there are weekend camping trips, planned and executed by the scouts, that span a wide variety of locations and activities.